Article

 Many product managers in growing companies are overwhelmed with project management tasks, distracting them from their primary duties.
 And that's where delivery managers come in handy.

-The delivery manager is the project manager most responsible for delivering the product on time and to quality and standards.
-Their main duty is to speed up the development team's work by eliminating obstacles (impediments) that may occur during development.
+The delivery manager is the kind of project manager most responsible for delivering the product on time and to quality and standards.
+The delivery manager’s role is to speed up the development team’s work by eliminating the obstacles (impediments) that may occur during the development process.
 For this purpose, delivery leads may communicate with the marketing department, delivery leads from other teams, designers, and more.

 The delivery manager is a role, not necessarily a separate position in an organization.
 Very often, delivery leads have the title of a Scrum Master, project manager, or program manager.
 It doesn't matter how you call this person if there's someone to do the job.